robojones/protoc-dart/README.md

 # protoc-dart

-Docker image containing protoc and the dart-protoc-plugin.
+Docker image with protoc and the dart-protoc-plugin.

 > **INFO** This image is updated automatically.
 A nightly build job checks for new versions of dart, protoc and the dart-protoc-plugin every day.